DanyGames2014/nyawiki/content/StationAPI/Project Structure.md

 ##### gradlew.bat
 This is the gradle shell script for Windows
 ##### LICENSE
 This is the standard file in which your license should be specified.
 If no license is specified the project is generally assumed to be under the All Rights Reserved license.
+I recommend heading over to [Choose a License](https://choosealicense.com) and choosing a license that suits your needs.
+My personal recommendation is MIT.
 ##### README.md
 This is usually where you include a short description of your mod, build instructions and maybe even point to a wiki.
 This is also the file which gets rendered on GitHub on the project page.
 ##### settings.gradle